New Theme House Application Process

 Theme house applications are reviewed by the Office of Residence Life and select groups are interviewed by the review committee.
 Theme house selection is based on the quality and strength of the application, the commitment and organization of the house members, the needs of the college community served by the theme house, and the group interview.

-The application is web-based and will be available in December 2013.
+The application is web-based and is now available.
 Please read the information below before beginning your electronic application.

 When is the deadline?

 The deadline is Friday, February 7 at 5:00 PM.
 All materials must be submitted by that time in order to be considered.

 Students applying for a theme house must have a minimum 2.33 GPA and be in good standing with the College.
 Students applying for a theme house are subject to a review of academic and conduct records.

 Is there a minimum or maximum number of residents?

 Due to the residential spaces available for theme houses, each applying team must have at least five and no more than ten prospective residents.